arrilot/laravel-widgets/README.md

 ## Asynchronous widgets

-In some situations it can be very beneficial to load widget content with AJAX.
+Sometimes it can be very beneficial to load widget content with AJAX.

 Fortunately, this can be achieved very easily!
 All you need to do is to change facade or blade directive - `Widget::` => `AsyncWidget::`, `@widget` => `@asyncWidget`